expo/expo/docs/pages/preview/eas-update/eas-update-and-eas-cli.md

 ### Republish a previous update within a branch

 We can make a previous update immediately available to all users.
 This command takes the previous update and publishes it again so that it becomes the most current update on the branch.
-As your users re-open their apps, they will see that the latest update is new, and they'll receive the re-published update.
+As your users re-open their apps, the apps will see the newly re-published update and will download it.

+> Republish is similar to a Git reversion, where the correct commit is placed on top of the Git history.

 ```bash
 eas branch:publish [branch-name] --republish --group [update-group-id]